The Gourmet Experience 2011

 If you haven't read about the Fish Taco TKO Competition, we did some coverage here.

-By the book signing table, we greeted Chef Bernard Guillas & Chef Ron Oliver, authors of the book Flying Pans - Two Chefs.
+By the book signing table, we greeted Chef Bernard Guillas and Chef Ron Oliver, authors of the book Flying Pans - Two Chefs.
 They were the second demo on the Gourmet In Action Stage and showed the audience how to make a very delicious but simple mushroom soup from their book!

 On the Kids Cook Activity Stage, Chef Katy Clark, one of the contestants on Next Food Network Star, gave parents and their children little tips such as the ABCs of the kitchen: Always be safe, Be creative, and Clean up your workspace!